 - Dientes Community Dental Care provides full dental services at no cost.

 - Our Community Room is also used as a space to host support groups by various organizations.
-(Note that many of these groups are not currently meeting in person due to coronavirus.)

 Through a partnership with the County of Santa Cruz, we offer the CalFresh Employment Training (CFET) program.